Michael Cimino: 1970s

-The day after the Academy Awards, Cimino flew up to Kalispell, Montana to begin shooting his Western epic Heaven's Gate, where it had been in pre-production for several months; finding locations, casting five hundred extras and building complicated sets.
+The day after the Academy Awards, Cimino flew up to Kalispell, Montana to begin shooting his Western epic Heaven's Gate, which had been in pre-production for several months, finding locations, casting five hundred extras and building complicated sets.
 Joann Carelli, who had been a production consultant on The Deer Hunter, was the sole producer of the film, despite no longer having a romantic relationship with Cimino.
 An ambitious take on the American Western genre, the film follows a Harvard graduate who becomes a federal marshal investigating a Government-sanctioned plot to steal land from European settlers in Casper, Wyoming.
 The origins of the project dated back to a script Cimino had written earlier in the '70s titled The Johnson County War, based on a rare bit of history he stumbled across when researching the development of barbed wire and its use in the American West.
 At that time, his script was shelved due to its failure to attract big-name talent, such as John Wayne, who turned down the lead role.
 Later, in 1978, after a print of The Deer Hunter was screened for the head of production at United Artists, they offered Cimino a two-picture deal.
 What he wanted to do was The Fountainhead, but UA showed disinterest.
 Instead, he resurrected his screenplay for The Johnson County War, which he promptly rewrote before it went into production in April 1979 with an assembled cast of Kris Kristofferson, Isabelle Huppert and Christopher Walken.
 Cimino gave UA the initial budget estimation of $7.8 million, even though the period detail required for the film was astronomical.
 To authentically re-create the period, Cimino built an entire boomtown on the Montana location and transported a working steam locomotive from a Denver museum.
 He also had less time to prepare the film, since it was given a shorter pre-production period by United Artists to qualify for the December Oscar nomination deadline.
 Because each setup took such a long time to prepare, by the sixth day of filming the film was five days behind schedule.
 As with The Deer Hunter, Cimino was famously demanding of his cast and crew, including cinematographer Vilmos Zsigmond, whom he had liked working with before because of his "obstinacy" on set.
 Second assistant director Michael Stevenson since admitted that Cimino "lost his temper sometimes when people tried to interfere," but that the cast loved working with him "because Michael treated them with respect."
 When they weren't performing, the actors would take lessons on how to ride a horse, how to practice their characters' trades and how to dance.
 Even the extras used in the film were all considered with great detail; carefully chosen, dressed and even redressed if Cimino felt it wasn't right.
 They were also classified into specific groups of immigrants and merchants.
 "The idea," explained Cimino, "is that you must be able to look at any part of that immense screen and isolate from it any small piece according to your choice."
 Music arranger David Mansfield noted that the film's immigrant settlers were constantly filling out the background of crowd scenes.
 "Some bit character might be in the background while the lead actor is in the foreground.
 So you always see everybody in the community constantly, become familiar with them over the course of the picture."
 UA nearly ended up firing Cimino as the production budget continued to increase, with Norman Jewison or David Lean in mind to replace him.
 Ironically, a few years later, Cimino would be the first director approached to take over for Lean on the out-of-control production of The Bounty.
 Cimino, however, was intent on "painstakingly constructing his film according to photographs from the time" and immersing the audience into the world created in the film: